legionth/php-http-server-react/README.md

 encoder which will send HTTP encoded chunks to the client.
 The `HttpServer` will automaticly add a 'Transfer-Encoding: chunked' line to your header, if you use the `HttpBodyStream` with the default `ChunkedEncoderStream`.

+The advantage of streaming data is that big amount of data doesn't need to be saved temporarily, because it will be send directly to the client.

 Check out the `examples` folder how your computation could look like.

 ## Install